×

 Mini Waterproof First Aid Kit

-11. Emergency Blanket & Rain Poncho
+11. Thermal Blanket & Rain Poncho: Weatherproof Your Road Safety

 Breakdowns don’t always happen in good weather.
 Having thermal blankets and ponchos on hand can prevent hypothermia or exposure-related issues during long waits for roadside assistance.